openssl/openssl/INSTALL.md

     )

 If you call `./Configure` without arguments, it will give you a list of all known targets.
-Using `grep`, you can lookup the target definition in the `Configurations/` directory.
-For example the `android-x86_64` can be found in [Configurations/15-android.conf](Configurations/15-android.conf).
+Using `grep`, you can look up the target definition in the `Configurations/` directory.
+For example, the `android-x86_64` can be found in [Configurations/15-android.conf](Configurations/15-android.conf).

 The directory contains two README files, which explain the general syntax and